 If you would like a LFHW training pack please email

 The average baby will need changing 5,000 times and in one year alone a baby can fill 12 wheelie bins with disposable nappies.

-Real nappies are reusable, washable nappies.
-They are easier to use than you might think and can work out cheaper in the long run than disposable ones.
+Reusable nappies are better for the planet.
+Using them can also work out cheaper in the long run than disposable nappies.

 How to avoid junk mail

 If you are fed up of receiving endless junk mail, you can opt out of addressed junk mail by registering with the